 7. Patchy Chic Beard

-You can use a trimmer or electric razor with a #2 or #3 guard to shave down the hair in between your jaw and hollowed cheeks, but you’ll continue to grow hair out on your chin and mustache.
+You can use a trimmer or electric razor with a #2 or #3 guard to shave down the hair between your jaw and hollowed cheeks, but you’ll continue growing hair out on your chin and mustache.

-Johnny Depp’s mustache is most often paired with a goatee, gently following the contour of his upper lip.
+Johnny Depp’s mustache is often paired with a goatee, gently following the contour of his upper lip.
 Johnny typically prefers a mustache disconnected from other facial hair and follows a certain growing pattern.
-In the movie “”Mortdecai”, Depp shows off a stellar handlebar mustache.
+In the movie “Mortdecai,” Depp shows off a stellar handlebar mustache.

-Many of these goatee and mustache styles sport different lengths to achieve the various looks.
-However, above you’ll see Depp’s mustache only look which is rare.
+Many of these goatee and mustache styles sport different lengths to achieve various looks.
+However, above, you’ll see Depp’s mustache only look, which is rare.